 #2.
 2005 SP Authentic Gold Aaron Rodgers RC /25 #252

 Next up is Rodgers’ ‘05 SP Authentic.
 The base edition has a print run of 99, while the Gold version is numbered to just 25 copies overall, making it extremely rare and valuable.
-We’re looking at the latter here, which is similar to the base card in most respects.
+We’re looking at the latter, which is similar to the base card in most respects.

 It has an elegant design, with a white and green background that meshes well with a large player patch.
 There’s an image of Rodgers on the right, while you’ll find an on-card auto at the base.

 Unlike the base card, it has a gold trim, which includes his name and the SP logo at the top.
-You’ll find the serial number which also has a chrome trim, next to the player.
+You’ll find the serial number with a chrome trim next to the player.

 #3.
 2005 Exquisite Collection Aaron Rodgers RC /199 #106

-Another premium card, 2005 was actually the first year in which Exquisite released a football-themed set.
-As part of the Signature Rookie Materials subset, you’ll find a duo patch in the middle, with a small image of Rodgers located above.
+Another premium card, 2005, was the first year Exquisite released a football-themed set.
+As part of the Signature Rookie Materials subset, you’ll find a duo patch in the middle, with a small image of Rodgers above.

 The auto is of the on-card variety, taking pride of place in a segment at the base.
-The background has a chrome metallic finish, while it has a gold trim.
-It’s also reasonably rare with a print run of 199.
+The background has a chrome metallic finish and a gold trim.
+It’s also reasonably rare, with a print run of 199.

 It’s a great RC, although it’s condition-sensitive.
 As such, good PSA/BGS grades are pretty valuable.